karel-nel/mosaic_relay/README.md

 end
 ```

-For sites that expose content families beyond Pages and Blogs, a source provider
+For sites or custom engines that expose content families beyond Pages and Blogs,
-can return source contracts dynamically.
-The provider is evaluated whenever the
+a source provider can return source contracts dynamically.
+The provider is
-registry is read, so sources registered by host engines or initializers are
+evaluated whenever the registry is read, so sources registered by host engines
-available to Relay Settings and the feed without a cached source list:
+or initializers are available to Relay Settings and the feed without a cached
+source list:

 ```ruby
 MosaicRelay.configure do |config|